-The only sound that sounds like guns are fireworks to celebrate weddings, graduation and more weddings during July, which is a peak wedding season.
+The only sound that sounds like guns are fireworks to celebrate weddings, graduations, and more weddings during July, which is a peak wedding season.

 Tea with Grandma

-You share how you went to Mostar where you saw Christian and Muslims recovering together, where tourists are coming in, where peace and healing is beginning once again.
+You share how you went to Mostar where you saw Christians and Muslims recovering together, where tourists are coming in, where peace and healing are beginning once again.
 The bronze making, the silver making, the paintings, and more.
-Crosses and the half moon with the star here and there.
+Crosses and the half-moon with the star here and there.
 People saying hi to each other.
 You tell her this when she tells you that people here—the Christians and the Muslims get along pretty well as well.